frederic-mallet/ccsl-sts/Examples/CCSL_Primitives/Readme.md

 [src](lc/Precedes.lc) [simul](vcd/prec.html)

-- **Precedence** is an asynchronous primitive that forces one clock to precede another one, it will therefore remains ahead or in advance.
+- **Precedence** is an asynchronous primitive that forces one clock to precede another one, it will therefore remain ahead or in advance.
 It is akin of an infinite FIFO with blocking read.

 <center>
 <img alt="precedence" src="sts/prec.png" height = "200px"/><br>